Tirrex-Roboterrium/tirrex_workspace/doc/challenge1.md

 ### The evaluation method

-The ranking of participants in this challenge will be calculate on the basis of:
+The ranking of participants in this challenge will be calculated based on:
-* the percentage of traversable surface area within the plot covered by the robot
+* The percentage of traversable surface area within the plot covered by the robot
-* the number of waypoints validated
+* The number of waypoints validated
-* the travel time between the first and last validation
+* The travel time between the first and last validation
-* the number and time of collision with crops
+* The number and time of collisions with crops

 __For information:__
 A waypoint is validated when the robot origin (the center of the rear axle) passes within 20 cm of